 - Guide 1: How to Remove DNS Unlocker 1.4 from Windows.

-- Guide 2: Get rid of DNS Unlocker 1.4 from Mac OS X.
+- Guide 2: Get rid of DNS Unlocker 1.4 on Mac OS X.

-- Guide 3: Remove DNS Unlocker 1.4 from Google Chrome.
+- Guide 3: Remove DNS Unlocker 1.4 in Google Chrome.

 - Guide 4: Erase DNS Unlocker 1.4 from Mozilla Firefox.